 Feel the good vibrations in the ‘city of music’, Vienna has been home to some of the world’s greatest composers, but music isn’t all that Austria’s capital city has to offer.
 Read on for some #Innsider tips of things to do in Vienna during your visit.

 Open Monday to Saturday the Naschmarkt is made up of over 120 stalls and restaurants serving food from across the globe and selling a vast array of products at the weekly flea market.
 Make sure you get yourself down in good time to grab the best bargains.
 After all that shopping, grab a seat outside and watch the world go by.

 Visiting two of the city’s most famous sons should be in your list of the things to do in Vienna.
 You can visit the last surviving apartment of Mozart where he lived from 1784 till 1787 and the home of Sigmund Freud from 1891 to 1938.
 The former home and practice of Sigmund Freud has been made in to a museum displaying original furniture, Freud’s antiques, autograph collection, first editions of his works and his patient’s waiting room.
 The Mozart Museum opened daily from 10am to 7pm.
 The building is made up of six floors, each immersing you in the works of the legendary composer.

 Visit Danube Island

-Taste a local soft drink
+Taste of local soft drinks

 Where to stay?

-The Park Inn by Radisson Uno City Vienna Hotel sits near the banks of the Danube River, only a 10-minute ride from the vibrant city centre, courtesy of the Vienna U-Bahn.
+The Park Inn by Radisson Uno City Vienna Hotel sits near the banks of the Danube River, only a 10-minute ride from the vibrant city center, courtesy of the Vienna U-Bahn.
 Relax at the on-site Lounge Bar, take a dip in pool and work up a sweat in the sauna.
 The hotel also features two conference rooms providing an ideal venue for small meetings or events.